 Curiously, one framework exists where you least might expect it.

 For decades copywriters have followed a tried-and-true formula to transform strangers into buyers.
 Similar to how the buyer’s journey (more or less) that people move through before purchasing from you.

 And it can help add a layer of context to the (otherwise) data dump inside Google Analytics.
 Here’s how to do it.

 To get the full picture, channel your inner-Don Draper.

 Direct response copywriting wants you to make a decision.
-It uses persuasion and aligns motivations in order to get you to do what it wants.
+It uses persuasion and aligns motivations to get you to do what it wants.
 Largely through decades-old frameworks like AIDA.

-First, you get the person’s attention, then you peak their interest in order to cultivate desire.
-Do all of that sequentially and the action should be straightforward.
+First, you get the person’s attention then you pique their interest to cultivate desire.
+Do all of that sequentially, and the action should be straightforward.

 You get first-time visitors and repeat offenders (Attention).
 If they like what they see, they’ll spend some time reading through your content (Interest).
 Then, they’ll turn into micro-conversions on their way to becoming a sale (Desire).
 Finally, they’ll hand over their payment information and become a customer (Action).